aszepieniec/stark-brainfuck/docs/engine.md

 Conditioning – the function achieved by the variable $\jmath_ i$ in the previous section – applies to permutation arguments as well as to evaluation arguments.
 In this case what is being proved is that a subset of the rows of one table is equal to the set of rows of another table.
 Or indeed, it can be shown that two tables have a common subset or sublist.
 The combination with a univariate sumcheck argument can establish that the sublist or subset in question has a given cardinality.

 It should be noted that not all columns need to be included in the random linear combination.
 Extending the previous examples, it makes no sense to include the input symbols in the permutation check to show the consistency of memory accesses.
+Not all columns must be present in all tables.

 The relation that is proved by a permutation argument is actually *multiset equality* rather than set equality – multiplicity matters.
 When including the `clk` column, the two notions are one and the same because `clk` guarantees that every row in a table is unique.